-Frozen fruit is great for smoothies — its already washed and chopped, and keeps your smoothie nice and cold without having to add ice.
+Frozen fruit is excellent for smoothies — it's already washed and chopped and keeps your smoothie nice and cold without adding ice.
 Any milk works, but my absolute favorite is oat milk.
 Here are a few more smoothie tips:

 - Spinach is a great smoothie ingredient, especially for those who don't love their veggies.
 Kale is another popular choice, with Lacinato (aka Tuscan) kale being the mildest-tasting.

 - Whenever possible, use organic ingredients.
 Conventionally grown produce like strawberries, apples, and spinach may be heavily sprayed with pesticides.
 But ALL fruits and vegetables (however grown) are good for your health, and should be enjoyed!

 - Smoothie recipes are approximations.
 Add more liquid if it's not blending well, and feel free to throw in a spoonful of ground flax seeds or any other healthy additions to amp up the nutrition.

 - Dates are my favorite sweetener in smoothies.
 They're packed with nutrients, including prebiotics for a healthy gut.
-I love it when I come across a little piece of date that didn't blend.
+I love it when I come across a bit of the date that didn't blend well.
 It's a real treat!